 Improperly tightened spark plugs can damage the engine.
 If a plug is too lose, a piston may be damaged.
 If a plug is too tight, the threads may be damaged.

-9. Reinstall the spark plug caps.
-Avoid pinching any cables or wires.
+- 10. Reinstall the spark plug caps.
+Avoid pinching any cables or wires. - 11.
+Reinstall the front lower cover.

 Engine Oil

 Checking the Engine Oil